gmc-code/PC-microbit-micropython/docs/introduction/power_management.rst

     :param run_every: Set to ``True`` to wake up with each ``microbit.run_every`` scheduled run.

-    | Set the micro:bit into a low power mode where it can wake up and continue operation.
+    | Set the microbit into a low power mode where it can wake up and continue operation.
     | The programme state is preserved and when it wakes up it will resume operation where it left off.
     | Deep Sleep mode will consume more battery power than Off mode.
     | The wake up sources are configured via arguments.